frsechet/clevy_test/README.md

 Install MySQL.

-The default database name is `clevy-simple-test`.
+The default database name is `clevy-simple-test`, check if it's available.
 Init the database with the following command:
 ``` bash
 mysql -u USER -p < setup/mysql-init.sql
 # Replace USER by a username allowed to make changes or use root